-Tegla Loroupe grew up at an altitude of almost 3000 metres in the Cherangani Hills in northern Kenya on the border with Uganda - with 24 siblings.
+Tegla Loroupe grew up at an altitude of almost 3000 metres in northern Kenya on the border with Uganda - with 24 siblings.
 Father Losiwa had five wives and strong beliefs: Women have to work in the house or in the fields.
 What Tegla then did: herding cattle, milking cows, collecting firewood, dragging water and carrying her little sister Evelyn as a bundle on her back.
 School?
 No time.

 But her mother - herself an orphan - and her older sister Albina campaigned for Tegla, who was usually just called Chepkite ("little one"), to be allowed to go to school.
 It was nine kilometres away, and so the little one was running 18 kilometres every day, on stony gravel roads, barefoot.
 She did not get her first shoes until she was twelve, when she was allowed to go to boarding school.